| First Posted 21 March 2023 | Last Edited 21 March 2023 | Philip Kiely |

 On Friday, September 4th, 2020, I logged into my job as a software engineer, flattened some bugs, received a strong first-sixty-days performance review, and ended the workday at a reasonable hour, gently entering a long labor-day weekend.
 Four days later, I resigned from what was my first SWE job out of college after just twelve enjoyable weeks to take a role in marketing making even more money.
 What happened?

 This post reports income and expenses from creating Writing for Software Developers.
-I update the post every so often, unless I forget.
+I update the post as merited.

 | First Posted 02 June 2020 | Last Edited 02 June 2020 | Philip Kiely |